Artisan Scholarship & Mentor Program

 Mentorship is provided by seasoned makers with a history of participation in the Craft Lake City DIY Festival.
 Artisan Mentors are paired up with an Artisan Scholar to assist them as they build their skills and develop their creative business endeavors.
 Artisan Mentors act as a bridge between Craft Lake City and first-time Artisan Scholars, providing critical knowledge and experience that helps prepare recipients to exhibit at the DIY Festival.

-In the run up to the Festival, Craft Lake City holds a Participant Mixer that allows all Festival exhibitors, including Artisan Scholars, to meet and network.
 Craft Lake City also hosts business training for Artisan Scholarship and Mentor Program participants.
 Artisan Mentors share their experience by teaching basic entrepreneurial skills to scholarship recipients, including subjects such as:

 - Booth Display: Discuss booth design and merchandising concepts, and offer ideas about how to best present their products.